 Not long after the Christmas cheer wanes, New Year’s Day sees a spike in drunk driving accidents, with over 150 fatalities.
 In fact, roughly 42% of all traffic accident-related deaths involved alcohol on New Year’s.

 Other holidays also see a rise in drunk driving accidents, including Memorial Day, Labor Day, St. Patrick’s Day, Cinco de Mayo, and Halloween.
 The holidays are the most dangerous times of the year on our nation’s roadways.
 If you choose to drink alcohol, you have a duty drink responsibly.
-If you or someone you know has been affected by drunk driving, seek legal guidance from Attorney Joe Luce today at (972) 562-9700.
+If you or someone you know has been affected by drunk driving, seek legal guidance from Attorney Joe Lucé online today or call (972) 562-9700.